Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L06_Modifying_Views.md

 ### Task 3 – Reorder View Columns and Change Column Width

-Generally, you will always want to have the order of the fields in view be the highest value to lowest unless you have other specific needs
+Generally, you will always want to have the order of the fields in view be the highest value to lowest unless you have other specific needs.

 1. You will now reorder the columns.
 Select the **Owner** column header and click **Move Left**.